Thanks for visiting our FAQ section.

 What is the difference between a proofreading and a full developmental edit?

-Proofreading entails a careful examination of text looking for misspellings, typographical errors, punctuation mistakes and grammar errors.
+Proofreading entails a careful examination of the text for misspellings, typographical errors, punctuation mistakes, and grammatical errors.
 A proofreader tries to catch the mistakes the writer often misses because they are too close to their work.
 Should you use lay or lie, who or whom, which or that?
 Did you use the right there, or did you put their?
 English is fraught with opportunities to make careless grammatical mistakes.
-The proofreader will catch those mistakes computer spell checkers miss to make sure your work is technically accurate.
+The proofreader will catch those mistakes computer spell-checkers miss, making sure your work is technically accurate.

-Editing involves doing a proofreading to correct errors but goes beyond to assure that a written work reads well--that it flows smoothly and consistently from thought to thought without being too wordy.
+Editing involves doing a proofreading to correct errors and goes beyond to ensure that the written work reads well ̶ that it flows smoothly and consistently from thought to thought without being too wordy.
 It aims to ensure clarity and consistency in tone and content while maintaining the author's voice.
 This may involve rewriting paragraphs or suggesting a reordering of topics.
 Such changes proposed by the editor aim to improve the readability of the document and do not mean the original is incorrect.

 Can I get a sample of your work?

-For larger documents (around 10 pages or more), we can edit a page or two of your document at no charge and highlight the difference between a proof and an edit.
+For larger documents (around 10 pages or more), we can edit around 500 words of your document at no charge, highlighting the difference between a proof and an edit.
 We have found this to be an excellent marketing tool for us.
 It shows you exactly what we can accomplish and allows you to decide which option is best for you.

-No, we do not do fact checking, although if something seems odd to us, we will include a comment.
+No, we do not do fact-checking, although if something seems odd to us, we will do some cursory research and include a comment.
 The point we are trying to make is that you hire us for editing and proofreading only.

 What happens if I make changes to my document after you edit it?